PorcoMaster/SexPillar/README.md

 In the Fusion file, all elements are parametric.
 However, the hardware is primarily for initial visualization.
 When adjusting parameters, the hardware may not align with all parts.
 For a clearer view when modifying parameters, it's recommended to hide all hardware.

+# Update 10/20/2023

+Added a bracket version for using with T-slots and any kind of screws to attach it, also totally Parametric

+Information and pictures of added parameters in the end

 # General Bill of Materials (BOM)

 List of Hardware